Houston A. Baker Jr.: Views on race

 Holding "an exceedingly pessimistic view of American social progress where race is concerned," Baker has written many books on African Americans in modern American society.
-In Turning South Again: Rethinking Modernism/Rereading Booker T, Baker suggests being a black American, even a successful one, amounts to a kind of prison sentence.
+In Turning South Again: Rethinking Modernism/Rereading Booker T (2001), Baker suggests that being a black American, even a successful one, amounts to a kind of prison sentence.

 Baker also harshly criticized then-Senator Barack Obama's widely praised race-centered speech ("A More Perfect Union") stemming from controversial remarks given by his pastor: "Sen. Obama's 'race speech' at the National Constitution Center, draped in American flags, was reminiscent of the Parthenon concluding scene of Robert Altman's Nashville: a bizarre moment of mimicry, aping Martin Luther King Jr., while even further distancing himself from the real, economic, religious and political issues so courageously articulated by King from a Birmingham jail.
 In brief, Obama's speech was a pandering disaster that threw, once again, his pastor under the bus."

 2006 Duke University lacrosse case

 During the 2006 Duke University lacrosse case, Baker published an open letter calling for Duke to dismiss the team and its players.
 Baker claimed that "white, male, athletic privilege" was responsible for the alleged rape.
-Baker suggested that the Duke administration was "sweeping things under the rug."
+Baker suggested that the Duke administration was "sweeping things under the rug".
 More generally, Baker's letter criticized colleges and universities for the "blind-eyeing of male athletes, veritably given license to rape, maraud, deploy hate speech, and feel proud of themselves in the bargain."

 Duke Provost Peter Lange responded to Baker's letter a few days later, criticizing Baker for prejudging the team based on their race and gender, citing this as a classic tactic of racism.

 In 2007, charges against the players were dropped and the state's Attorney General took the extraordinary step of declaring the students innocent.